DamianArado/DamianArado/README.md

 ![clouds](https://github.com/damianarado/damianarado/raw/master/viktor-kiryanov-zQjQaEiAafk-unsplash.jpg)

 Hi there!
 I'm Humayun, a junior year Computer Engineering student at ZHCET, AMU.
-I am quite fond of Software Development and Cloud Computing.
+I am quite fond of Software Development, Cloud Computing and Computer Science fundamentals!

 My interests in technology goes back to the time when I used to read [Digit](https://www.digit.in/) tech magazines as a kid to update myself with info from latest smartphones and laptops to all the things happening in the technology space.
 There was no going back since then!

-The aim is use to use my skillset to solve real world problems and to gain valuable experiences while working on challenging projects.
+The aim is use to use my skillset to solve real world problems, bringing a positive difference to the world and to gain valuable experiences while working on challenging projects.
 It may get tough but still I'm hoping for the best.

 Techstack on which I can work includes -
-Front End: JavaScript, React, Typescript, Vue.js, Angular.
+Front End: JavaScript, React, Typescript, Angular.
 Back End: Node.js, Golang, Spring Framework.
 Databases: NoSQL and SQL both.
 Testing: JUnit5, Mockito3, Selenium.